artsy/artsy.github.io/source/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 ## Performance

-OpsWorks makes almost all [EC2 instance types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) available, so we can choose an appropriate balance of CPU power, memory, disk space, network performance, and architecture for each instance.
+OpsWorks makes most [EC2 instance types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) available, so we can choose an appropriate balance of CPU power, memory, disk space, network performance, and architecture for each instance.
 This can be a _huge_ boon to the performance of resource-constrained applications.
-While it probably still pales in comparison to running directly on physical hardware, this benefit alone could make OpsWorks a worthwhile choice over providers of "standard" computing resources.
+It probably still pales in comparison to running directly on physical hardware, but this benefit alone could make OpsWorks a worthwhile choice over providers of "standard" computing resources.

 While not a rigorous comparison, the experience of one of our particularly memory-constrained applications illustrates this.
 The application's responses took an average of 638 milliseconds when running on Heroku's ["2x" (1 GB) dynos](https://devcenter.heroku.com/articles/dyno-size).
 The same application responded in only 134 milliseconds on OpsWorks-managed _m1.large_ instances (with 7.5 GB).
 That's a ~80% (5x) improvement!